-- In a large mixing bowl, add flour, baking powder and sugar.
+- In a large mixing bowl, add flour, baking powder, sugar and salt.
 In a separate bowl, add oil, vanilla and egg.
 Beat briefly with fork just to break up the egg yolk.

 - Add to dry ingredients along with the sour cream and stir to combine.
 The cake batter will be very thick (see photo below) – this is ok.

 - Transfer cake batter to your cake pan and gently smooth the top.
 Bake cake for approximately 35-40 minutes or until a skewer inserted in the middle comes out clean.

 - Leave cake to cool slightly before carefully removing from cake pan and leaving on a wire rack to cool completely.

 - To make the frosting, add butter to a large mixing bowl.
 Beat with an electric mixer for 2 minutes or until smooth and creamy.
 Add vanilla and sugar and beat slowly until it starts to come together.
 Add sour cream and continue to beat until smooth.

 - Cover top of cake with sour cream frosting and serve.